 Birth of the Burewala Bombshell.
 There have been few more scintillating sights in cricket history than Waqar Younis in his pomp.
 With batsmen hopping and stumps flying, he and Wasim Akram took reverse swing to a new level in the early 1990s with their toe-crushing yorkers.
 He was at his best in the early 1990s - after bursting onto the scene against New Zealand in 1990-91, Waqar took 109 wickets over a three-year period at an average of 18.07 and the incredible strike rate of 33.55 balls per wicket.
-He later became captain of Pakistan, and took 7 for 36 - the second-best figures in ODI history - against England at Headingley in 2001.
-He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex at Swansea in 1997.
+He later became captain of Pakistan, and took 7 for 36 - the second best figures in ODI history - against England at Headingley in 2001.
+He was also a huge success in county cricket, first for Surrey and then Glamorgan, for whom he took a career-best 8 for 17 against Sussex in Swansea in 1997.
 After retirement, Waqar coached Pakistan and was instrumental in them becoming No. 1 in Tests, even though they achieved it after the end of his tenure.

 Birth of the man known as "The Terror".
 Australian seamer Charlie Turner was a formidable opponent, particularly on wet surfaces, and he took his 101 Test wickets at a startling average of 16.53.
 Among Aussies with 100 wickets, the next best, Alan Davidson, conceded exactly four more runs per wicket.
 With his long, rhythmic run and virtually square-on delivery, Turner took 6 for 15 on debut against England in Sydney in 1886-87.
 And in 1888 he took 21 wickets at an average of 12, despite England winning two of the three matches by an innings.
 In 155 first-class matches in all, he took an improbable 35 10-fors.
 He died in Sydney in 1944.